ARM-software/SCP-firmware/user_guide.md

 ### Cloning dependencies

-Under certain configurations the SCP-firmware has a dependency on the CMSIS-Core and CMSIS-RTOS2 projects, which are part of the [Cortex Microcontroller System Interface Standard (CMSIS)] software pack.
+Under certain configurations the SCP-firmware has a dependency on the CMSIS-Core projects, which are part of the [Cortex Microcontroller System Interface Standard (CMSIS)] software pack.
 The source tree for this software is included with the firmware as a Git submodule.
 You can fetch all submodules from within the source directory with the following: